Quantum Field Theories on Algebraic Curves. I. Additive bosons: Global Theory

-where $x_P(0)=x_P^{+}\!\!\mod\pp\in k$ is the constant term of $x_P\in F_P$, defined by the decomposition \eqref{decomposition} associated with the non-special divisor $D_{\mathrm{ns}}$ (see Section \ref{lattice algebra-local}). \begin{definition} The global lattice algebra $\mathfrak{l}_{X}$ is a semi-direct sum of the global Heisenberg algebra $\g_X$ and the abelian Lie algebra $k[\Div_0(X)]$ with the Lie bracket
+where $x_P(0)=x_P^{+}\!\!\mod\pp\in k$ is the constant term of $x_P\in F_P$, (it is determined by decomposition \eqref{decomposition} associated with the non-special divisor $D_{\mathrm{ns}}$; see Section \ref{lattice algebra-local}). \begin{definition} The \emph{global lattice algebra} $\mathfrak{l}_{X}$ is the semi-direct sum of the global Heisenberg algebra $\g_X$ and the abelian Lie algebra $k[\Div_0(X)]$ with Lie bracket